-Approx Budgeted cost: £ 15,500
+Approx Budgeted cost: £ 21,500

 Activity Evidence that supports this approach Challenge number(s) addressed School uniform including free 'preloved' uniform Pupils from lower socio-economic households are less likely to be able to afford the cost of uniform.
 4 Music EEF: enriching education has intrinsic benefits.
 We believe that all children deserve a well-rounded, culturally rich education.
 2 Residential support & enrichment activities to enhance curriculum.
 There are many positive impacts of residential trips and enrichment activities for children, developments of relationships, engagement with learning, growing independence.
 Lots of these skills are then seen back in school.
-2
+2 Additional resources for classrooms To enhance the QFT all children receive, but especially those PP children.
+2 Small group work with targeted interventions for behaviour and well-being Kapow well-being unit 4 Trauma training for staff Improved staff knowledge of how to de- escalate situations 4 Broad range of clubs available free of charge to all pupils Additional knowledge and expertise impacts on curriculum and standards 2

-Additional resources for classrooms To enhance the QFT all children receive, but especially those PP children.
-2 Small group work with targeted interventions for behaviour and well-being Kapow well-being unit 4 BOSS training for staff Improved staff knowledge of how to de- escalate situations 2 Broad range of clubs available free of charge to all pupils Additional knowledge and expertise impacts on curriculum and standards 2 Employ a family support worker to support parents in supporting their children and managing EEF guidance shows that by creating effective parent engagement can support improved progress for a child.
-EEF: Working with parents to support children's learning.
-5
+Employ a family support EEF guidance shows that by creating 5 worker to support parents in effective parent engagement can support supporting their children improved progress for a child. and managing EEF: Working with parents to support children's learning.

-Total budgeted cost: £ 37,000
+Total budgeted cost: £ 66,650